cspeterson/splatmoji/README.md

 xdotool_command=xdotool type
 ```

 Ultimately, though, recognize that this tool's `type` mode relies on xdotool and it can be finnicky on any particular setup, either generally or when typing into particular applications.
-Tooling around with `--delay` is usually going to be a good start to fixing that.
 Just don't forget, there's always the rock-solid `copy` mode instead.

 # Updating emoji/emoticons